-Although two-step verification also offers some additional level of protection, it doesn’t necessarily require the “something you have” part.
-In order to access your account when 2SV is on, you can use either two USB security keys or two passwords or a combination of a password and a security question.
+Although 2SV also offers some additional layers of protection, it doesn’t necessarily require the “something you have” part.
+In order to access your account when 2SV is on, you can use either two USB security keys, two passwords, or a combination of a password and a security question.

 The main difference between these two is pretty simple: